Understanding ASE Technology Holding Co. Ltd. (ASX)'s financial health through ratios - The Dwinnex

 ASE Technology Holding Co.
-Ltd. (NYSE: ASX) closed the day trading at $8.52 down -0.93% from the previous closing price of $8.60.
-In other words, the price has decreased by -$0.08 from its previous closing price.
-On the day, 5585773 shares were traded.
-ASX stock price reached its highest trading level at $8.57 during the session, while it also had its lowest trading level at $8.45.
+Ltd. (NYSE: ASX) closed the day trading at $7.80 up 0.13% from the previous closing price of $7.79.
+In other words, the price has increased by $+0.05 from its previous closing price.
+On the day, 3145149 shares were traded.
+ASX stock price reached its highest trading level at $7.88 during the session, while it also had its lowest trading level at $7.76.

 Sponsored